 AMURT (Ananda Marga Universal Relief Team) is one of the few private international humanitarian organisations founded in India.
 It was founded in 1965 and its original objective was to help meet the needs of communities affected by disasters that regularly hit the Indian sub-continent.
 Over the years AMURT has established chapters and dynamic teams in thirty-four countries, to create a network that can meet disaster and development needs almost anywhere in the world.
 In 1985 AMURT broadened its goals to include long-term development and in 1986 AMURT UK chapter was founded.
 We feel that we can play a useful role in helping vulnerable communities break the cycle of poverty and gain greater control over their lives.
 For us, development is human exchange: people sharing wisdom, knowledge and experience to build a better world.

 AMURT’s greatest strength is its wealth of human resources, particularly our dedicated local staff and experienced, life-long volunteers – many whom have sacrificed careers and material comfort to serve others.

-All our chapters are renown for their low over-heads and humble running costs, meaning 90% plus of donations go directly to service delivery as opposed to fancy HQs and over inflated salaries.
+All our chapters are renowned for their low over-heads and humble running costs, meaning at least 90% of donations go directly to service delivery.

 We work with local people and resources to relieve immediate suffering at the time of an emergency.